KelkooGroup/theGardener/documentation/global/documentation/description.md

 {
   "page" :
      {
-        "label": "What is theGardener ?",
+        "label": "What is theGardener?",
-        "description": "What is theGardener ?"
+        "description": "What is theGardener?"
      }
 }
 ```